Halloween can be safe and fun for everyone. Explore the resources below to learn:

 Trick-or-treat close to home.

-This year, more than ever, stick to your own neighbourhood if it’s a safe, well-lit area with sidewalks, rather than driving to a different area to trick-or-treat.
+Stick to your own neighbourhood if it’s a safe, well-lit area with sidewalks, rather than driving to a different area to trick-or-treat.

 Above, we looked at fireworks safety for humans—but what about pets?
 The sudden noise from fireworks can be very upsetting to animals.
 Please be considerate of your neighbours regarding your fireworks usage and let them know in advance if you’re planning to set any off.
 Be sure to clean up afterwards as fireworks debris can be harmful to animals.